 Tempers frayed at times, with Portugal center half Pepe getting a yellow card for a challenge on Xabi Alonso as they went for a high ball.
 Ronaldo also received some heavy challenges late in the match.

-In the shootout, Xabi had the first attempt saved by Rui Patricio.
-Spain goalkeeper Iker Casillas then saved Joao Moutinho's shot.
-Iniesta, Gerard Pique and Sergio Ramos then all scored for Spain, while Pepe and Nani scored for Portugal.
+In the shootout, Xabi had the first attempt saved by Rui Patricio before Spain goalkeeper Iker Casillas saved Joao Moutinho's shot.
+Iniesta, Gerard Pique and Sergio Ramos then all scored for Spain, while Pepe and Nani answered for Portugal.

 "The first one wasn't so lucky, and then we scored the rest of them," Casillas said.
 "Yes, we really were lucky.
 Everything is about luck sometimes."